JoshuaWise/integer/README.md

 var divideByZero = Int(123).divide(0);
 var alsoTooBig = Int('4029384203948203948923');

-// I will also protect you against two's complement overflow, causing this to throw a RangeError var twosComplement = Int.MIN_VALUE.divide(-1);
+// You are also protected against two's complement overflow (this will throw a RangeError) var twosComplement = Int.MIN_VALUE.divide(-1);
 ```